Skip to content

 Simple Replacement of an Existing System (1–2 Hours)

-If you’re just swapping an old filter for a new one in the same spot, congratulations—you’ve got the easiest job.
+If you’re just swapping an old filter for a new one in the same spot, congratulations, you have got the easiest job.
 With minimal pipe cutting and no major changes, this can often be wrapped up before you’ve finished your first cuppa.
 It’s basically unscrew, refit, and flush the system through.
 Quick and tidy.

 Standard New Installation (3–5 Hours for a Confident DIY’er)

 This is the typical scenario for homeowners fitting a whole house filter for the first time.
 You’ll need to cut into the main water line, mount the housing securely, connect the pipes, and check everything for leaks.
 A confident DIY’er can usually do this in half a day.
-If you’re new to plumbing, allow extra time—you’ll want to take it slow and steady.
+If you are new to plumbing, allow extra time as you willl want to take it slow and steady.

 Complex Installations or Professional Jobs (4+ Hours)